Configuring Data Warehouse and Dashboards binding settings in Management API#

 If you have generated your API key in the Adverity user interface, replace Token with Bearer in the Authorization header.

-Available binding settings#
+Available Dashboards binding settings#

 The settings are grouped into three categories: Dashboards workspace selection, overwrite settings, and other settings.
-To see the full set of accepted values for each field, send an OPTIONS request as described in Discovering available settings.
+To see the full set of accepted values for each field, send an OPTIONS request as described in Discovering available Dashboards settings.

 Dashboards workspace selection#